faizullah11/System_Plus_React_Native_Assessment/README.md

 # System Plus React Native Assessment

-A repository to test and evaluate React Native candidates for SSE position.
+A repository to test and evaluate React Native candidates for SE (Software Engineer) position.

 ## Introduction :